a-rog/px100data/Px100DataUserGuide.md

 @QueryField - this is Ignite-specific annotation for getters of normal serialized fields, that are not indexed (rare).
 @Index automatically makes some field a "query field".

 Strive for maximum index coverage, as NoSQL is nothing, but indexed BLOBs.
 But also understand the cost of indexing: slower writes.

+@Calculated(springELExpression) - a field-level annotation to specify a Spring EL (essentially Groovy) expression to calculate a field.
+Not applicable for collections, however fine for sub-objects.
+It is evaluated by Transaction.commit() right before the entity is inserted or updated in the database.
+Calculation is recursively propagated to all collection members and sub-objects (after the latter are calculated themselves if specified).
+Otherwise there is no particular order, so don't use other calculated fields in those expressions.
+The expression is resolved around the bean.
+E.g @Calculated("a + someMethod(b)") is evaluated as "this.getA() + this.someMethod(this.getB())".
+All expressions are parsed/compiled at startup - only once.
+Calculated fields are a workaround for custom calculating getters (see @SerializedGetter) since
+Ignite (at the moment) doesn't cache those getters' results and calls them many times during serialization.

 ## Multi-Tenancy
 Px100 Platform was created with a single goal: to automate multi-tenant SaaS application development.
 Multi-tenancy is built into Px100 data,